 Corporate Transparency Act (CTA)

-The Corporate Transparency Act (CTA) is a federal law that becomes effective January 1, 2024.
+The Corporate Transparency Act (CTA) is a federal law that was set to take effect on January 1, 2024, that applies to many West Virginia businesses.
 The purpose of the CTA is to prevent and identify financial crimes, such as money laundering, tax fraud, and sanctions evasion.

 Contact FinCEN Helpline: